 There should be at least 2 Liaisons on loan from AMOR.

 Interns are staff-in-training.
 They are not considered full Staff, nor do they have assigned Primary Jobs.
-Starting out as part of the Maintenance department, they do basic thread moderation tasks as they learn their mod controls and find their groove.
+They do basic thread moderation tasks as they learn their mod controls and find their groove.
 They do not have authority and have limited controls.
 Interns also serve as auxiliary Staff in case of a flux in filled positions.

 We prefer to have ~30 Interns on call.